mauricioabreu/shortify/README.md

 ## What is it?

 It is an URL shortener.
-It is a service you can use to get your huge URL and make it short.
+It is a service you can use to shorten your URLs.
+Similar to services like `bit.ly` and `bl.ink`.

 ## Why?